gradle/gradle/design-docs/unified-configuration-and-task-model.md

   - Subject is in writable state

-## Story: Model element is available fully configured during afterEvaluate()
+## Story: Configuration performed to “bridged” model element made in afterEvaluate() is visible to creation rule

+This story adds coverage to ensure that model rules are fired **AFTER** afterEvaluate().

+### Test Coverage

+1. Project extension configured during afterEvaluate() registered as model element has configuration made during afterEvaluate()
+1. Task created during afterEvaluate() is visible to rule task `tasks` as input

 ## Story: Internal Gradle plugin defines lazily created task that is visible during configuration phase